IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 |Transaction                                |Definition
 |-----------                                |----------
 |Incorporate Authorization Token \[ITI-72\] |Add an access token to a transaction.
-|Get Authorization Token \[ITI-71\]         |Request and obtain an access token for use in Authorized transactions.
+|Get Authorization Token \[ITI-71\]         |Request and obtain an access token for use in authorized transactions.
 |Introspect Token \[ITI-102\]               |Obtain the state and claims associated with an access token.
-|Get Authorization Server Metadata \[ITI-103\]               |Obtain metadata about a Authorization Server such as endpoint locations and signing key material
+|Get Authorization Server Metadata \[ITI-103\]               |Obtain metadata about a Authorization Server, such as endpoint locations and signing key material.

 # Volume 1 -- Profiles